 Based on our collaborative work on this Action Plan, the CODES community stresses some overarching messages that are important to move into action together:

-Scalable Action Now: We now urgently need to turn the tide, strongly develop all three shifts in parallel and scale our efforts on our path towards a sustainable planet in the digital age.
+Scalable Action Now: We urgently need to turn the tide, strongly develop all three shifts in parallel and scale our efforts on our path towards a sustainable planet in the digital age.
 The world needs heavy intellectual, financial, political and practical involvement as soon and as boldly as possible to provide the foundations for a sustainable digital age.

 Strong Movement with Common Commitment: We need awareness, convergence and cooperation of existing initiatives and networks of actors already undertaking ambitious sustainable digitization and digital transformation initiatives in different sectors.
 This network is already growing fast, but we need to support, connect and strengthen these aims, ambitions and achievements together.

-Diverse Leadership to Harness the Political Window of Opportunity: We need to harness the political leadership of governments, academia, the private sector, and civil society to ensure that digitization is used to promote a sustainable planet.
+Diverse Leadership to Harness the Political Window of Opportunity: We need to harness the political leadership of governments, academia, private sector, business and financial sector, and civil society to ensure that digitization is used to promote a sustainable planet.
 Digitalization is not a sector, and shaping it sustainably is a task for all.
 We face a unique political window of opportunity on the global level: the vision outlined in this action plan must be systematically integrated into the Stockholm+50 process in 2022, the Summit of the Future in 2023 and the processes leading to the important Global Digital Compact in 2024.
 Other global fora and governance frameworks for digital transformation, sustainability, and environmental management should also engage with the tasks layd out in this Action Plan, e.g. the Rio Conventions or the IGF.

 Showcases and Bold Impact Initiatives: We need to invest in a diverse series of digital sustainability impact initiatives at all policy levels and scales - all around the world.
 Exploring and showcasing such ‘innovations with purpose’ on-site is essential to catalyze the three shifts and take forward various strategic priorities in a stepwise and applied manner.
 These impact initiatives should be designed to further inspire and elevate existing work, improve strategic coordination and collaboration and get into a new mode of productive creation.

+Exploring new forms of digitalisation that place people and planet at the centre: We need to explore and foster alternative visions of digitalisation that can help to question growth-depending systems of production and consumption and enable new ways of collaborating in the global economy and living together within planetary boundaries .

+Education is essential!!!
+Technology and proper environmental management are the keys to building a more sustainable world.
+Technology is an essential tool, along with proper executive management, to strike the necessary balance in corporate social responsibility.

 3.2 Next steps for digital sustainability impact initiatives